CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 Depending on firewall restrictions it maybe nessecary to whitelist the licensing server portal.thecloudmigrator.com.

-### GDPR

-All logs, project configuration and migration reports are autodeleted after 30 days on inactivty in the self-hosted CloudM Migrate.
-This is done to ensure that personally indentifable meta data is not stored to as required under GDPR regulations.

 ### Self Hosted Only Endpoints

 Several endpoints can only be used as a source with the Self Hosted install.